At 3:20 a.m. Sunday, Aug. 24, a 6.1 earthquake hit Napa, Calif., and surrounding areas. The quake woke banker Adam Beak and his family.

 “And we live 40 miles from the epicenter,” says Beak, with Bank of the West.

 When Beak made it to his office in downtown Napa, “it looked like a case of pretty severe vandalism.”

 Bookcases had toppled, computers were on the floor—it was a shambles.
 Nearby, some of the older buildings in the city had suffered significant damage.
 Even some structures in the city that had undergone earthquake reinforcement were damaged.
 City officials were estimating last week that the costs exceeded $300 million in residential and commercial property damage alone, not counting loss of business inventories, damage to public buildings, and other factors.

 But Beak’s top priority that Sunday was not his office, but his customer base—wine business clientele in the Napa Valley and environs.
 He had to assess how his bank’s wine and wine-industry-supplier borrowers in the Napa region had made out.
 Beak is senior vice-president and manager of the bank’ North Coast Agricultural Banking Center/Premium Wine Group.
-[Beak, both a wine lender and a winery owner, was profiled in “Double-Barreled Life.”]

 The banker and his son, Mason, ventured out by car to see what they could of the damage to customer facilities and inventory.